-The are three categories in this test, differing in complexity and scores:
+The are two categories in this test, differing in complexity and scores:

 - Cat.
-I Understanding complex commands (sequence of three commands) - Cat.
-II Action with incomplete information (robot needs to ask questions to obtain full task specification) - Cat.
-III Action with erroneous information (robot has to utter what went wrong and why)
+I Action with incomplete information (robot needs to ask questions to obtain full task specification) - Cat.
+II Action with erroneous information (robot has to utter what went wrong and why)